 - Security and privacy.
 Users expect the security level to be on par with financial apps.

 Challenges when developing a healthcare app

 Heath is a personal matter and deals with a lot of sensitive information.
-So in healthcare app development to make a great app a nice design and top technical performance is not enough.
-You have to make your audience trust you.
-To achieve it, you have to work consistently on every aspect of your app.
+A nice design and technical performance are nothing without clients’ trust.
+You have to make your audience believe you.
+To achieve this goal, you have to work consistently on every aspect of your app.